popsps/Hearts/README.md

 You may lead with any card, but you cannot lead with a Heart ♥ until Hearts are broken.
 Hearts are broken after the first Heart ♥ is played.

-### Shooting the Moon

-If you succeed in collecting all the Heats ♥, and the Queen of Spades ♠, 26 pints will be added to the total of all other players in the game, while you will receive 0 point for that hand.